Support & Resources

 CF® Dyes.
 What started it all?
 Part 1.
 A History of Fluorescence

 Here at Biotium, we pride ourselves in delivering innovative fluorescent solutions that fuel scientific breakthroughs.
 From immunofluorescence to PCR, our products cover a large spectrum of biochemical techniques.
-At the core of several of these technologies are our CF® dyes, the most advanced family of small molecule fluorescent dyes in the industry.
-But to really understand why our CF® dyes are superior, we need a close look at the history, and more importantly, the chemistry behind fluorescent dyes.
-In this 2-part blog series, we’ll explore that history, how fluorescent dyes work, and why our CF® dyes are truly revolutionary.
+At the core of several of these technologies are our CF® Dyes, the most advanced family of small molecule fluorescent dyes in the industry.
+But to really understand why our CF® Dyes are superior, we need a close look at the history, and more importantly, the chemistry behind fluorescent dyes.
+In this 2-part blog series, we’ll explore that history, how fluorescent dyes work, and why our CF® Dyes are truly revolutionary.

 A Bright Beginning